maxbarrett/valideater/README.md

 });
 ```

-Or individually as an attribute in the markup – these take precedence over initialisation customisations shown above.
+Or individually as a `data-error-msg-[validation name]` attribute in the markup – these take precedence over the initialisation customisations shown above.
 ```sh
 <input type="text" data-valideater="required" data-error-msg-required="My unique error msg">
 ```

+### CSS:

-Various error and alert css classes are added to the markup for styling.
+Various error and alert css classes are added to the markup for styling, go nuts.

+### WIP:

+* Radio buttons
+The `data-valideater` attribute must be on a wrapping parent element, so as not to interfere with other unrelated radio buttons in the form.

+* Date of birth
+Needs work...

+* Over18
+Also needs TLC...

+* Postcode
+Containsspace improvement required

+* Matches
+Needs explaining